Rick Mirer

-Richard Franklin Mirer (born March 19, 1970) is a former American football quarterback who played in the National Football League (NFL) for 12 seasons.
-He played college football at Notre Dame and was selected second overall by the Seattle Seahawks in the 1993 NFL Draft.
-In his first season, Mirer set the rookie records for passing yards, attempts, and completions.
-Unable to duplicate his success, however, Mirer was traded after four seasons to the Chicago Bears.
-He spent the remainder of his career with the New York Jets, San Francisco 49ers, Oakland Raiders, and Detroit Lions, mostly as a backup.
-Mirer is considered one of the biggest busts in NFL history.
+Richard Franklin Mirer (born March 19, 1970) is an American former professional football quarterback who played in the National Football League (NFL) for 12 seasons.
+He played college football for the Notre Dame Fighting Irish, winning Quarterback of the Year in 1992.
+Mirer was selected second overall by the Seattle Seahawks in the 1993 NFL draft.

+In his first season, Mirer set the rookie records for passing yards, attempts, and completions, earning him UPI Rookie of the Year.
+Unable to duplicate his success, Mirer would leave the Seahawks after four seasons.
+He spent the remainder of his career with the Chicago Bears, New York Jets, San Francisco 49ers, Oakland Raiders, and Detroit Lions, mostly as a backup.

-Early years
+Early life

 Mirer was born in Goshen, Indiana.
 At age eight, he competed in the National Punt, Pass and Kick Competition.
 His father, Ken, was head coach at Goshen High School in Goshen, Indiana but retired before Mirer made the varsity team.
 Mirer posted 3,973 yards and 30 touchdowns in his senior year, 2nd most in national prep history, and eclipsing Jeff George's Indiana High School passing records.
 Earned Academy of Achievement Award as the top high school football player in the country in 1989, along with being the winner of the Atlanta Touchdown Club's Bobby Dodd Award as the nation's best high school quarterback.

 College career

-Mirer attended the University of Notre Dame from 1989–1992, accumulating a 29–7–1 record as starter – including 3 bowl games.
+Mirer attended the University of Notre Dame from 1989 to 1992, accumulating a 29–7–1 record as starter – including 3 bowl games.
 He began his tenure serving as backup to Tony Rice, then took the reins of the Notre Dame offense in 1990 and led the team to the Orange Bowl.
 In 1991, Mirer set the single season touchdown record with 18 and was named co-MVP with teammate Jerome Bettis leading Notre Dame past Florida in the 1992 Sugar Bowl.
 He finished his career at Notre Dame by leading them to victory in the 1993 Cotton Bowl Classic.
 Mirer accounted for more points running and throwing (350) than any other player in Notre Dame history.
 He left Notre Dame 1st in career touchdowns with 41, and 2nd all time for total offense, completions, and passing yards; he was invited to play in the East-West Shrine Bowl, and Hula Bowl.
 Entering the 1993 Draft, he was hyped as the next Joe Montana, who also played college football at Notre Dame and was similar in stature.
 In 2008, Mirer was inducted into the Indiana Football Hall of Fame.